-In 2013, India government classified dolphins as non-human persons with their own specific rights.
+In 2013, the India government classified dolphins as non-human persons with their own specific rights.
 Because of this declaration, keeping dolphins in captivity has been banned in India.
 The country was the first to do so in the world, causing many people to ask questions and learn more about dolphins.
 Many were confused about the title “non-human persons.”
 Does this mean dolphins are people?
 Well, no. Granting dolphins personhood just gives them the same protections that basic human rights allow us.

 The Nonhuman Rights Project, an organization devoted to fighting for personhood rights for animals, explains that the goal of granting animals basic human rights is to”…change the common law status of at least some nonhuman animals from mere “things,” which lack the capacity to possess any legal right, to “persons,” who possess such fundamental rights as bodily integrity and bodily liberty, and those other legal rights to which evolving standards of morality, scientific discovery, and human experience entitle them.”